ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Code Splitting and React Lazy method for optimized website load time - <a href="https://medium.com/@tanvir.h.anik/code-splitting-and-react-lazy-method-for-optimized-website-load-time-6f8e0fc370e6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing a Request & Complaint Handling Module with  Dual-Chat System - <a href="https://medium.com/@deshwaljaivardhan/designing-a-request-complaint-handling-module-with-dual-chat-system-f84a269203f4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `S. M. Tanvir Hassan Anik`**
+✍️ **posted by `Jaivardhan Deshwal`**

-<blockquote>A lot of web apps still tend to load their entire codebase all at once, which can lead to slow initial loading times and a pretty…
+<blockquote>I was asked this in Frontend Developer Interview, this is how you can answer.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How Responsive SEO Saves You Time and Drives Revenue - <a href="https://medium.com/@kolindevidmike83/how-responsive-seo-saves-you-time-and-drives-revenue-41ac83def200?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Redux: A Beginner’s Guide to State Management in React - <a href="https://medium.com/@janhaviiiii/mastering-redux-a-beginners-guide-to-state-management-in-react-5ec62fd2e4b8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kolindevidmike`**
+✍️ **posted by `Janhavi`**

-<blockquote>Managing a single responsive site means no duplicated content, easier SEO tuning, and consolidated link equity.
-This efficient structure…
+<blockquote>As your React app grows, managing state can start to feel like juggling spaghetti.
+Props drilling, duplicate data and inconsistent states…
 Continue reading on Medium »</blockquote>

-<h3>3.
-React vs Next.js in 2025: Which One Actually Wins? - <a href="https://medium.com/@logicoverlatte/react-vs-next-js-in-2025-which-one-actually-wins-7381341f2c51?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚡ “React.js + Golang: Building Ultra-Fast, Scalable Web Apps” ️ - <a href="https://medium.com/@Amanda10/react-js-golang-building-ultra-fast-scalable-web-apps-%EF%B8%8F-ce8a676cb9a2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Logic Over Latte`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>Every year, web dev Twitter (oops — X) finds a new topic to fight about.
- In 2023 it was “Tailwind vs CSS Modules”
- In 2024 it was “AI…
+<blockquote>React.js is amazing for creating beautiful, interactive UIs, but when your app needs to handle huge traffic, process tons of data, and…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js Image Optimization Boosting Image Loading Performance - <a href="https://javascript.plainenglish.io/next-js-image-optimization-boosting-image-loading-performance-2690d0bb586f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React’s Scary Words: A Beginner’s Survival Guide to JSX, Props & More - <a href="https://medium.com/@dhardik1430/reacts-scary-words-a-beginner-s-survival-guide-to-jsx-props-more-babb64968e3b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tianya School`**
+✍️ **posted by `Desai Hardik`**

-<blockquote>Today, let’s dive into Next.js’s image optimization features, a game-changer for boosting webpage loading speed.
-Images often account for…
+<blockquote>New to React?
+Confused by JSX, props, useEffect, and imports?
+Learn the beginner-friendly guide to tame React’s scary words!ReactJS
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-What is Redux?
-How does it work?
-Where is it used?
-How to create? - <a href="https://medium.com/@alibabaa31233/what-is-redux-how-does-it-work-where-is-it-used-how-to-create-2bfb243e396c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why TypeScript Is Both Loved and Hated — and Still Winning  - <a href="https://medium.com/@gaikwadaditya/why-typescript-is-both-loved-and-hated-and-still-winning-c84db2471b49?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gulali Gulaliyev`**
+✍️ **posted by `Aditya Gaikwad`**

-<blockquote>Redux is a state management library for JavaScript applications.
-It keeps all the application data in a single store (one central place)…
+<blockquote>If there’s one programming language that has divided developers for nearly a decade, it’s TypeScript.
+For some, it’s a lifesaver that…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Stop Shipping Extra JS: Server Components First (Next.js 15 + React 19) - <a href="https://medium.com/@sureshdotariya/stop-shipping-extra-js-server-components-first-next-js-15-react-19-ef83fb05544b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Production-Grade File ‼️ Uploader in React (2025): Resumable, Chunked, Parallel, Image… - <a href="https://the-expert-developer.medium.com/build-a-production-grade-file-%EF%B8%8F-uploader-in-react-2025-resumable-chunked-parallel-image-0a57bb462f91?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Learn how to convert heavy pages into islands of server-rendered markup, keep only the interactive bits on the client, and measure the…
+<blockquote>✈️ If your app lets people upload anything bigger than a selfie, a simple <input type="file"> won’t cut it. 🚁
 Continue reading on Medium »</blockquote>

 <h3>7.
-How to structure a React App in 2025 (SPA, SSR or Native) - <a href="https://ramonprata.medium.com/how-to-structure-a-react-app-in-2025-spa-ssr-or-native-10d8de7a245a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Adventure Into Web Development: Fun Coding With Pokémon + React - <a href="https://medium.com/@prawsfcc/adventure-into-web-development-fun-coding-with-pok%C3%A9mon-react-8bd4c8025809?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramon Prata`**
+✍️ **posted by `Prawee Sriplakich`**

-<blockquote>Five years ago, I wrote an article about how to structure a React application: (PT-BR React + Controle de estado.
-Vamos organizar?).
-At…
+<blockquote>Hi there! 👋 If you’re just starting out with programming and web development, don’t worry.
+This guide is designed for complete beginners…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Why React.js Stands Out for Building Fast and Scalable Websites? - <a href="https://codedthemes.medium.com/why-react-js-stands-out-for-building-fast-and-scalable-websites-45c45312cdaf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodedThemes`**

+<blockquote>Choosing the right tool for web development impacts a website’s performance and growth.
+React.js, a JavaScript library by Meta, is widely…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Build a Private, In-Browser  Semantic Search & Q&A in React (2025)  - <a href="https://the-expert-developer.medium.com/build-a-private-in-browser-semantic-search-q-a-in-react-2025-c50f19a012e7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Expert Developer`**

+<blockquote>WebGPU embeddings, IndexedDB vector store, Web Workers, and extractive answers — no servers, no tracking. 🛡️⚡️
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How I Cut My Next.js Build Time in Half (5 Performance Hacks That Actually Work) - <a href="https://meetpan1048.medium.com/how-i-cut-my-next-js-build-time-in-half-5-performance-hacks-that-actually-work-d693273c3e8b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Integrando Sentry en un proyecto Next.js desplegado en Vercel - <a href="https://medium.com/@jimenezfonseca.marcojesus43/integrando-sentry-en-un-proyecto-next-js-desplegado-en-vercel-8d4e59218d1c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Marco Jimenez Fonseca`**

-<blockquote>Let’s be honest — nothing kills dev flow faster than watching a build crawl while you’re just trying to test a small change.
+<blockquote>En el desarrollo de aplicaciones modernas siempre habrá errores inevitables.
+Lo importante es cómo los detectamos y monitoreamos en…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Can AI Replace Developers?
-My Experience Building TaskWise with Gemini CLI - <a href="https://medium.com/@ovinokurov/can-ai-replace-developers-my-experience-building-taskwise-with-gemini-cli-6c16df54e915?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bot-Proofing Your Stack: Smarter Middleware, Safer Systems - <a href="https://medium.com/@bgskinner3/bot-proofing-your-stack-smarter-middleware-safer-systems-8816b5e689c5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oleg Vinokurov`**
+✍️ **posted by `Brennan Skinner`**

-<blockquote>I had this idea 💡 what if I build a full-stack task manager app, but let AI do most of the work?
-Not just ChatGPT, but also Copilot, Kiro…
+<blockquote>Malicious bots are just like that shady foreign “insurance agent” cold-calling your grandma to scam her out of $500.
+Just how many are out…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Critical Gap in Next.js SEO: Implementing Sitemap Index for Enterprise Applications - <a href="https://medium.com/@ziaul.hoque124/the-critical-gap-in-next-js-seo-implementing-sitemap-index-for-enterprise-applications-4e4bff565f43?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Next.js 14 Features That Make Development Faster - <a href="https://medium.com/@baheer224/10-next-js-14-features-that-make-development-faster-63293af406d8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ziaul Hoque`**
+✍️ **posted by `TechByRahmat`**

-<blockquote>Next.js has revolutionized how we build modern web applications, providing sophisticated built-in sitemap generation capabilities through…
+<blockquote>Why Next.js 14 Is the Most Productive Version Yet
 Continue reading on Medium »</blockquote>

 <h3>4.
-Bcrypt vs Argon2: Which One Should You Use for Passwords? - <a href="https://joodi.medium.com/bcrypt-vs-argon2-which-one-should-you-use-for-passwords-6a300a600541?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Modern E-commerce System: Next.js 15+ Shopify + Go High Level Architecture 2/2 - <a href="https://medium.com/@d_pt_m/building-a-modern-e-commerce-system-next-js-15-shopify-go-high-level-architecture-55b19ca23465?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `D.Pt.M.`**

-<blockquote>If you’ve built apps before, you’ve probably used bcrypt to hash passwords.
-It’s been the go-to choice for years.
-But meet Argon2, the new…
+<blockquote>Implementation Deep Dive: Shopify APIs, Authentication & Performance Patterns in Production
 Continue reading on Medium »</blockquote>

 <h3>5.
-React vs Next.js in 2025: Which One Actually Wins? - <a href="https://medium.com/@logicoverlatte/react-vs-next-js-in-2025-which-one-actually-wins-7381341f2c51?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Tools for Debugging Modern Web Apps (Next.js, Logs, and Beyond) - <a href="https://ali-atwa.medium.com/best-tools-for-debugging-modern-web-apps-next-js-logs-and-beyond-045505f95ec3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Logic Over Latte`**
+✍️ **posted by `Ali Atwa`**

-<blockquote>Every year, web dev Twitter (oops — X) finds a new topic to fight about.
- In 2023 it was “Tailwind vs CSS Modules”
- In 2024 it was “AI…
+<blockquote>Debugging a modern web app is rarely as simple as checking your browser console.
-Continue reading on Medium »</blockquote>
+ When you’re building with frameworks like Next.js, your… Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js Image Optimization Boosting Image Loading Performance - <a href="https://javascript.plainenglish.io/next-js-image-optimization-boosting-image-loading-performance-2690d0bb586f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tianya School`**

-<blockquote>Today, let’s dive into Next.js’s image optimization features, a game-changer for boosting webpage loading speed.
-Images often account for…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7. ⚡ Mastering Next.js: The Complete Guide to Modern Full-Stack React Applications - <a href="https://medium.com/@TheEnaModernCoder/mastering-next-js-the-complete-guide-to-modern-full-stack-react-applications-71088b0554d8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Server Actions — The New Era of Server-First Development - <a href="https://medium.com/@theHackHabitual/next-js-server-actions-the-new-era-of-server-first-development-cbd79f4a692e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ena Modern Coder`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>Next.js has become one of the most powerful frameworks in the React ecosystem.
-Whether you’re building a personal portfolio, an e-commerce…
+<blockquote>Next.js has always been bout bridging frontend and backend, giving developers the best of both worlds.
+With the release of the App Router…
 Continue reading on Medium »</blockquote>

+<h3>7. ⚡ Next.js Advanced Topic: Middleware and Edge Functions for High-Performance Applications - <a href="https://medium.com/@missAvantika/next-js-advanced-topic-middleware-and-edge-functions-for-high-performance-applications-f4fb064c3ea1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miss Avantika ✨`**

+<blockquote>Next.js is already a powerhouse for React developers.
+It gives us SSR (Server-Side Rendering), SSG (Static Site Generation), API Routes…
+Continue reading on Medium »</blockquote>

 <h3>8.
-Build an interactive organization chart in Next.js with d3-org-chart and shadcn/ui - <a href="https://medium.com/@tagajn99/build-an-interactive-organization-chart-in-next-js-with-d3-org-chart-and-shadcn-ui-3e59a4004bf3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Optimizing Next.js Apps for Performance: Images, Fonts, and Caching - <a href="https://medium.com/@mori95/optimizing-next-js-apps-for-performance-images-fonts-and-caching-9c53a024fa43?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tagaj Norbert`**
+✍️ **posted by `Mori Alipour`**

-<blockquote>This tutorial walks you through creating an organization chart from scratch
+<blockquote>Performance isn’t just a nice-to-have — it’s one of the main reasons developers choose Next.js.
+Out of the box, Next.js gives us…
 Continue reading on Medium »</blockquote>

 <br/>